johnamdickson/portfolio-project-3/README.md

 - **pyowm**: library with classes used to manage Open Weather API calls.
 - **time**: from the standard library used to access sleep method for pauses during pertinent points of relaying information to the user.
 - **os**: from the standard library used to access system method to clear terminal screen at appropriate points whilst the program is running.
+- **tabulate**: used to create a table of contents in the feedback and weather forecast sections of the app.
+- **threading**: used to enable multithreading operations used for loading screens.

 <br><a href="#contents">BACK TO CONTENTS 🔼</a>
 ## Testing
 ### Development Testing